 It’s a great time to position your online store as a trusted resource and highlight card-based installment payment technology like Splitit.
-With an option like Splitit, shoppers can use an existing Visa or Mastercard to pay for goods and services over time without interest, fees, or applications.
+With an option like Splitit, shoppers can use an existing Visa or Mastercard to pay for goods and services over time without added interest, fees, or applications.

 Let’s dive into how three stores are sharing Splitit with shoppers.